Weekly Message 10-23-2023

 Jewell Dominion

 Greetings in the name of our Lord and Savior Jesus Christ and to Him be the Glory, Power, and Dominion forever and ever and to the Holy Ghost that is yet abiding in the body.
 This month’s key phrase is “Be Different”.
-Second Corinthians 6:17a tells us, “Wherefore come out from among them, and be ye separate, saith the Lord, …”.
-As Believers we must be different because the world rebels against God.
-Paul describes the world’s rebellion against God, and what it represents in Ephesians the fourth chapter.
+As Believers we must be different because we know Jesus Christ.
+Paul describes the Believers’ relationship to Christ in Ephesians the fourth chapter verses 20-21.
+“But ye have not so learned Christ; If so, be that ye have heard him, and have been taught by him, as the truth is in Jesus.”

 In His Service,